Kinesiology and Public Health Education

 KIN 535.
 Advanced Exercise Physiology I. 3 Credits.

-The focus of this course is on the mechanisms which affect the cardiovascular and pulmonary system responses at rest, during and after exercise.
+The focus of this course is on the planning, organization, and administration of gas-analyzed cardiorespiratory exercise testing.
 Prerequisites: KIN 402 or equivalent and consent of instructor.
+F, odd years.

 KIN 536.
 Bioenergetics and Skeletal Muscle Function.
 3 Credits.